 Putting Mats

 The main difference between a putting mat with the other types above is the inclusion of a hole and sometimes more than one hole.
-Generally, a putting mat is bigger than your regular driving range mat to practice your accuracy.

-What to Look for in the Best Golf Mats
+How to Choose the Best Golf Mat

 Surface Durability

-If you are hoping to keep your golf mat in use for several years, you must pay attention to the quality of the mat’s construction.
-Most mats are made from a highly durable nylon surface and rubber base so that they can handle the repeated beating of club strikes over time.
+Most golf hitting mats are made from a highly durable nylon surface and rubber base so that they can handle the repeated beating of club strikes over time.

 Surface Function

 There are multiple surfaces available for different types of practices with golf mats.
 Most commonly, players use mats to hit drives.
 These driving mats have rubber guides that hold tees to secure shots.
-Others offer the opportunity to practice pitch shots from rough made from synthetic grass-like material.

 Alignment Guide

-Some golf mats include lines on the mat’s surface to ensure that your stance is in proper alignment.
 When coupled with an alignment stick at your feet, you can make sure that your practice sessions are fundamentally sound.
-When using driving mats, it is crucial to understand your spacing at the address to guarantee quality contact.

 Length of Golf Mat

-Mats come in different lengths so that you can utilize your irons and wedges during practice.
-Driving mats don’t have to be long because you shouldn’t be coming into contact with the surface.
-However, mats that have synthetic rough and are made for iron play do need a couple of feet of length to assure that the club won’t come into contact with the ground.
+However, golf mats that have synthetic rough and are made for iron play do need a couple of feet of length to assure that the club won’t come into contact with the ground.

 Portability

-The more durable the mat, the more it will weigh.
-With heavier materials, the golf mat could have issues with portability.
-Thinner mats will be easier to roll and carry in the back of a vehicle or trunk.
-Heavier golf mats will need to lay flat and need more surface area to transport.
+Heavier golf hitting mats will need to lay flat and need more surface area to transport.
 Realize that they are made to lay flat, so if you do roll them up, always try to return them to the flat position in storage if possible.

 Size